 Sorry I haven’t posted for a while I have been designing my new WP theme and organising my content to suit.
 Meanwhile I have decided to hand pick a selection of news and favourite articles from around the web, something I plan to do on a weekly basis when I have got my new theme up and running.
 Read more on Wow weekly….

 I would like to announce the release of WOW-Twitter WordPress plugin.
 Loosely based on the post WordPress – Display your Cached Tweets using PHP and OAuth it features a widget, optional shortcode, optional badge, backup and debugging feature.
-I do eventually plan to release it on the WordPress plugin website but would like to get some general feedback.
+Version 1.1 now includes an automatic update via GitHub from within the WordPress dashboard.

 If you have recently been thinking “Should I really sell my mobile?” maybe you should look at some weird and wonderful docking stations to bring out the best in your smartphone.
 From the crazy to the downright bizarre, docking stations can provide crystal clear sound and some quirky design to your office or home.
 Whatever your style and budget, there is sure to be a docking station for you on the market.
 Here are just a few models which can add some style and intrigue to a room.